EndPointCorp/end-point-blog/2015/08/04/how-to-big-beautiful-background-video.html.md

 Paired with some impressive infinite scroll which I already [covered here](http://blog.endpoint.com/2013/11/pagination-days-are-over-infinite.html) and a nice full-screen image gallery (which I will cover later), it will definitely help to bring your website up to date.

-Lucky for us, there is a very popular library called [BigVideo.js](http://dfcb.github.io/BigVideo.js/) which is based on another well known library [videojs](http://www.videojs.com/), which is a wrapper around HTML5 &lt;video&gt; tag.
+Lucky for us, there is a very popular library called [BigVideo.js](http://dfcb.github.io/BigVideo.js/) which is based on another well known library [videojs](http://www.videojs.com/), which is a wrapper around HTML5 <video> tag.

 ### Converting the video.